 If you’re starting out from your home, be sure your studio is set up to accommodate flow from one machine to the next, has ample storage, considers ergonomics, and is an inspiring space where you’ll be motivated to spend time.

 Alternatively, combat loneliness and save money on equipment by seeking out co-working or shared studio spaces like Sew FYI in LA or Necessary Arts in Guelph, Ontario.
 Art Connect has a directory for creative spaces in Germany, Spain, London, and New York.
 Join community groups to find out if a similar space exists in your area.

 Ultimately, how you choose to tackle production comes down to a few questions:

 - Is “made in America” or “made locally” important to you?

 - Are you more concerned with ethical manufacturing or lowest cost?

-- How hands-on do you want to be to the production?
+- How hands on do you want to be in the production?

 Fabric sourcing and textile design

 Sarah says that fabric sourcing has a lot to do with who you know.
 Building a network in the industry can help you access contacts for fabric agents, wholesalers, and mills.
 When she lived in Toronto, she knew the local fabric market and used an agent to get access to fabrics from Japan.
 But even that route has pitfalls.
 “In Canada, it was weird, because if you get an agent, everyone’s using that same agent,” she says. ”All of the local clothing lines are all using the same fabrics. ”